 How I Digitize Records

-5. Documentation.
-MP3tag is very good.
+5. File Documentation.
+MP3tag is really good.

 6. Burner. lots around.
 I use Nero.

 4. Record the side.
-Have a cup of
+Dust it

 Set a timer

 for 20 minutes and go do something else.
 Now go back and look at the

 entire waveform before chopping it up.
 You may have missed on the

 volume.
 If the record gets stuck nudge it out and keep

 recording.
 You can edit it later.
 Record other side.

 Now go back and look at the entire waveform before chopping it up.
 You may have missed on the volume.
 If the record gets stuck nudge it out and keep recording.
 You can edit it later.
 Record other side.